The Future of Commercial Corridors and Centers: Land Use Code Updates

 Why we’re updating our Land Use Code

-Our current Land Use Code, established in 1997, has served us well but needs significant updates to meet the changing needs of our City.
+Our current Land Use Code, established in 1997, has served us well but needs significant updates to meet the changing needs of our city.
 Over the years our community’s wants and needs have evolved.
 You, the residents of Fort Collins, have shared your hopes and visions for the future of the places where you live, work and play.
 As we continue this effort together your input is important in shaping our city’s future.
 It's time to update our code to better align with the growing and changing community we’re all a part of.

 Have a question?